NuralySol/Finance/README.md

 ## Database (MongoDB)

 > A good place to place to store the data of customers.
+Local and cluster setup.

 ### CRUD

 > GET/POST/PUT/DELETE Expense API

-> GET/POST/PUT/DELETE Balance API this is a stretch goal
+> GET/POST/PUT/DELETE Balance API *** this is a stretch goal ***

 - Use their official node client Plaid-Node
 - Use MongooseJS for communicating with MongoDB.
-- Create at least two tables: transactions, and dates, etc.
+- Create at least two tables: transactions, dates, pie, chart and bar chart, etc.
 - Design your background job to periodically request financial data from Plaid and store them in your database.
 - Implement authentication and authorization